 Deborah’s screenplay for the 2005 Working Title movie of Pride and Prejudice, starring Keira Knightley and Matthew McFadyen, was nominated for a BAFTA.
 Other Moggach novels have been adapted by Deborah for television – Seesaw, Close Relations, Stolen and Final Demand.

 The feature adaptation of Deborah’s novel These Foolish Things became The Best Exotic Marigold Hotel, directed by John Madden.
 The film starred Judi Dench, Maggie Smith, Tom Wilkinson, Bill Nighy and Dev Patel was an enormous success everywhere.
 A sequel, The Second Best Exotic Marigold Hotel, was released in February 2015 (Blueprint/Fox Searchlight).
+Simon Friend Entertainment Ltd is producing the stage adaptation, The Best Exotic Marigold Hotel, which will be touring the UK from 5th September before settling in the West End.

 Rochelle Stevens represents Deborah’s dramatic rights and dramatic writing.

-Jonathan Lloyd at Curtis Brown represents the publishing rights in Deborah’s novels.
+Gordon Wise at Curtis Brown represents the publishing rights in Deborah’s novels.

 Deborah Moggach is represented by Rochelle Stevens